Attn: Graduating Students

 THE ANSWER: Yes, you may submit the same story for two different awards.

-* Can I submit a double-bylined story or a team production in broadcast or new media?
+* Can I submit a double-bylined story or a team production in broadcast or digital media?

 THE ANSWER: Yes, you may.
 Each year, multi-person entries do win awards.